Toggle menu

 By working together, we will strive to:

-• provide a consistent approach to allocating available homes of partner landlords and nomination properties
+• provide a consistent approach to allocating available homes of both partner and nomination registered provider properties

-• improve access to safe and secure homes across the partnership areas
+• improve access to safe and secure homes across the partnership local authority areas

-• provide help for applicants to resolve issues which may cause barriers to housing and to tackle and prevent homelessness
+• provide help for applicants to address barriers to housing and to tackle and prevent homelessness

-• provide more choice in housing to residents in the partnership areas and help to create sustainable, mixed communities where people choose to live
+• provide more choice in housing to residents in the partnership local authority areas and help to create sustainable, mixed communities where people choose to live

-• ensure that anyone applying for a home is provided with a first-class housing service, which gives them a role in choosing a home which best suits their long-term housing needs
+• ensure that anyone applying for a home is provided with a first-class housing service and a choice of housing which best suits their long-term housing needs

 The shared aims and objectives of this policy are: